mamoon100/reading-notes/Code-301/class-12.md

 MongoDB stores data records as documents (specifically BSON documents) which are gathered together in collections.
 A database stores one or more collections of documents.

-## Which is more flexible - SQL or MongoDB? and why.
+## Which is more flexible - SQL or MongoDB? and why

 MongoDB is more flexible and ensures high and diverse data availability